vskokov/demo-reveal/slides.md

 </div>

----
+--

 ### Is it useful for QCD?

-- Properties of YLE, e.g. $\sigma_{\rm YLE}$ can be use to validate indirect methods of locating YLE in QCD (e.g. through volume scaling of the density of zeros)
+- Properties of YLE, e.g. $\sigma_{\rm YLE}$ can be use to validate indirect methods of locating YLE in QCD, e.g. volume scaling of the density of zeros

 - Moreover,